rubyjs/therubyracer/README.md

     math.eval_js("plus(20,22)")

-## Different ways of loading javascript source
+## Different ways of loading JavaScript source

 In addition to just evaluating strings, you can also use streams, such as files.